 Finally, the most important factor to a successful hearing aid fitting is you.
 Are you motivated?
 Do you genuinely want to hear well?
 Can you put behind you the idea of wearing a device in each ear that people may see?
 How you look with an untreated hearing loss is much more visible than any hearing aid will ever be.

 When it is time for you or a loved one to consider hearing aids remember these factors.
-You may not be able to control your hearing loss (although you can take steps) but you can seek the advice of a local audiologist who deals with several manufactures.
+You may not be able to control your hearing loss (although you can take steps) but you can seek the advice of a local audiologist who deals with several manufacturers.
 Take the audiologist’s recommendations—that is why you made the appointment.
 Decide to accept your hearing loss and move ahead with a positive attitude.